unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

     </section>
 ```

-# Entrypoint Configurations
+# Entrypoint configurations
-## 1. Just a Frontend Entrypoint
+## 1. Just a frontend entrypoint
 If there are no backend entrypoint exports, the UI is generated directly on each frontend client from the frontend entrypoint.
 This configuration is useful for complex web applications with user-specific UI and also when the UI content
 should not be available on the backend.

-## 2. Just a Backend Entrypoint
+## 2. Just a backend entrypoint
 UI generated on the backend entrypoint is "moved" to the frontend client.
 UIX supports [multiple methods](./07%20Rendering%20Methods.md) for backend rendering.

-## 3. Backend and Frontend Entrypoints (Route Merging)
+## 3. Backend and frontend entrypoints (route merging)
 When entrypoint exports for both the frontend and the backend are available, they are automatically merged.
 This configuration normally only makes senses in combination with [Entrypoint Routes](#route-maps).

-The following diagrams visualizes the concept of route merging in UIX:
+The following diagram visualizes the concept of route merging in UIX:
 ![d](./res/entrypoints.svg)

 Backend routes are always prioritized over frontend routes.